neotericdesign/rehearsal/README.md

 # Rehearsal

-This gem enables drop-in HTTP basic auth for Rails apps with a banner view helper
+This gem enables drop-in HTTP basic auth for Rails apps

 You also get a `rehearsal_banner` view helper